quwin/gwep_chem_finder/README.md

 The program can be run in CLI mode with -c or --cli as a launch argument ex. `cargo run -- -c`.
 The program takes a reaction to display and also commands as input with "/".

+Chemicals can be search by typing their name into the cli, with relevant results and their recipies appearing once entered.

 Use `/help` or `/h` to see all commands.

 ## Goal of the program